ccao-data/ccao/README.md

 -----

+  - `vars_recode()` Bulk recode AS/400 numerically encoded
+    characteristics data to a human-readable format
   - `vars_rename()` Bulk rename variable from CCAO SQL to standardized or pretty names and visa versa
   - `vars_check_class()` Check if a property class falls within its